 These are generated according to the most popular searches for a particular topic.
-While these suggestions may not have the highest search volume, the do offer a sound jumping off point and can be used to help define the most effective long tail keywords for your SEO strategy.
+While these suggestions may not have the highest search volume, they do offer a sound jumping-off point and can be used to help define the most effective long-tail keywords for your SEO strategy.

 Your Search Terms Report